West San Leandro Business Improvement District (BID)

 The LINKS shuttle serves businesses in West San Leandro by providing a free transportation link between places of employment and the Downtown San Leandro BART Station.
 With 22 years of service to the community, LINKS has provided over 3 million rides.

-Funding for LINKS comes from grants, the City of San Leandro, business and property-owner partnerships, and the West San Leandro Business Improvement District (BID).
-The BID covers about 50% of the total operating budget and is made up of businesses along the LINKS route.
+Funding for LINKS comes from grants, the City of San Leandro, business and property-owner partnerships, and the Business Improvement District (BID).
+The BID funds approximately half of the total LINKS budget.

 Following are answers to some frequently asked questions about the BID.
 If you have questions about how to fill out your business license form, contact the Finance Department at firstname.lastname@example.org or 510-577-3378.
 If you have additional questions about the BID, please contact Lars Halle at email@example.com or 510-577-3311.